Web Services

 - reduce bandwidth costs

-- reduce the amount of traffic coming to the origin (Web Service container)
+- reduce the amount of traffic coming to the origin (Web Service containers)

 - improve security